 Much of my financial knowledge is built on a foundation of library books.
-I have watched a few training videos on LinkedIn Learning and read some blogs but my financial insight was gleaned from library books.
+I have watched a few training videos on LinkedIn Learning and read some blogs, but much of my financial insight was gleaned from library books.

 At my local library, I have read about half the collection of personal finance books.
-I borrow other books too but I devour nonfiction finance.
-I wasn’t always like this, but as I became more familiar with the topic, I kept seeing the same stuff come up again.
+I borrow other books too, but I devour nonfiction finance.
+I wasn’t always like this, but as I became more familiar with the topic, I kept seeing the same stuff come up again and again.

 The more familiar it became, the more I enjoyed the content.
 One of the easiest concepts to understand was lifestyle inflation.
 As wages go up, so does spending.
 More here, equals more there.
-Its as logical as spicy food now more bathroom time later; it seemed logical and expected.
+Its as logical as spicy food now more bathroom time later; it’s logical and expected.

 More money means more stuff.
 The problem with more stuff is the less money I have because of it.

-But read personal finance books, so I began to emit a smug overconfidence.
+But after reading personal finance books, I began to emit a smug overconfidence.
 I was doing all the right things like budgeting and aggressively tracking my spending.
 I even calculated my paycheck down to percentages of spending and saving.

-Little did I know, I was building my very own trap.
+Little did I know, I was building my own trap.

 It felt like the one time my husband went to the Kennedy Space Center without me – irritated with a dash of confusion (you don’t even like space, Mr. BuLL!).